 By 2018, with decreasing rates in Alaska and steadily increasing rates in most of the rest of the country, Iowa, Tennessee, West Virginia, and Wyoming all had average premiums that were significantly higher than Alaska’s.
 In 2019, Delaware, Iowa, Nebraska, West Virginia, and Wyoming all had higher average premiums than Alaska.

-For 2020, Premera implemented a slight average rate decrease of 0.03 percent.
-Nationwide, insurers reduced rates by about 0.16 percent for 2020, so the slight rate decrease for Alaska’s existing plans was in line with the national trend.
+For 2020, Premera implemented a slight average rate decrease of 0.03%.
+Nationwide, insurers reduced rates by about 0.16% for 2020, so the slight rate decrease for Alaska’s existing plans was in line with the national trend.

 Even with the high premiums in the individual market in Alaska, insurers continued to lose money.
 In the first half of 2015, Premera — which insured about 8,500 people in the individual market in 2015 — had roughly $45 million in claims in the individual market, but $11 million of that came from just 37 members.
 And in a sparsely-populated state with small enrollment in each plan, the impact of spreading those costs across the pool of insureds results in astronomical rate hikes for everyone.

-Premera is the only carrier that remained in Alaska’s exchange after the end of 2016, and the expectation was that they were going to have to raise rates by at least 40 percent for 2017 in order to cover claims costs.
+Premera was the only carrier that remained in Alaska’s exchange after the end of 2016, and the expectation was that they were going to have to raise rates by at least 40% for 2017 in order to cover claims costs.
 Premera made it clear that they could not continue to absorb losses in the individual market.

 In February 2016, Alaska’s Insurance Commissioner, Lori Wing-Heier, presented lawmakers with a summary of the state of the health insurance market in Alaska.
 Wing-Heier explained that the small group market was doing well, but that the individual market was struggling.
-In addition to the possibility of a state reinsurance program, Wing-Heier also floated the idea of combining the individual and small group markets into a single risk pool (this is allowed under the ACA, but only Massachusetts and Vermont have done so thus far).
-She also mentioned the possibility of creating a regional exchange in partnership with other states in the western US, or drafting a 1332 waiver proposal to implement the ACA in an Alaska-specific way (1332 waivers are available to every state, but most have not pursued them; Alaska did ultimately submit a waiver proposal, along with several other states.
-Alaska’s waiver proposal was approved in July 2017).
+In addition to the possibility of a state-run reinsurance program, Wing-Heier also floated the idea of combining the individual and small group markets into a single risk pool (this is allowed under the ACA, but most states have not taken this option.
+Massachusetts has a merged risk pool; Vermont used to but eventually split the pools up; Maine has a merged risk pool as of 2023).

 In an effort to address the problem caused by the very small individual market in Alaska, legislation was introduced in March 2016 to create a supplemental reinsurance program for Alaska that would help to cover the individual market’s largest claims (the reinsurance program covers claims that insurers would otherwise face when insureds have one of 33 high-cost medical conditions).
 The legislation was passed in June 2016 by the Republican-dominated legislature, and Governor Bill Walker signed H.B.374 into law in July 2016.
 Although it had the effect of shoring up Obamacare in the state, lawmakers were quick to point out that they were still opposed to the ACA, but considered the legislation to be the best way to avoid having the state’s individual health insurance market collapse altogether.